 You might also want to listen to this performance of it by Augustin Hamelich (YouTube) as it is very close, though a little slower and a little sweeter.

 While Cecilia is sitting outside with Mrs Neihoff, and then being distracted with Poly and Jabez, she hears Airey playing Paganini's 16th Caprice (here played by Claudio Accardo (YouTube)), as well as his 13th, 5th and 6th.
 She also hears, but I do not name, several études by Kreutzer.
-These are not to be found online, so I offer them here:
+There are none to be found online, so I offer them here: